coretf/pgrant/README.md

 ## Running

-For Linux, download the latest release, put it anywhere on your disk.
+For Linux, download the ]latest release](https://github.com/mkrl/pgrant/releases), put it anywhere on your disk.
 Open up a terminal in the directory you have this program in, and use `python3 grant.py` to run the program.

 For Windows, if you have done everything right, you can either follow the Linux way or double-click on the program and it should start.